eucalyptus/eutester/README.md

     yum install python-setuptools
     apt-get install python-setuptools

-For development purposes you can then checkout the clone the code from github and then reinstall with your changes
+For development purposes you can then clone the code from github and then reinstall with your changes

     git clone https://github.com/eucalyptus/eutester.git
     cd eutester